 For every child to gain knowledge and understanding of Christianity, other religions and worldviews.
 Children learn to show respect for and build bridges between different beliefs and practices, people of different faiths and life stances, and to contribute towards their own spiritual, moral, social and cultural development.
 It enables them to understand their spiritual identity, to adhere to moral values and to learn to play their role in promoting community cohesion and inclusion in our increasingly diverse society.
 At Greswold we have a diverse school community and celebrate all of our different beliefs.
 We regularly invite parents and local religious leaders to enhance the children’s learning about different religions and our school values of BRICKS promotes a sense of curiosity whilst showing respect but understanding that we all belong to the same school community.

 During our home visits and transition sessions we gather child and family specific information so we can celebrate the diversity of our school community.
-Stories support the learning and children’s understanding of differences in beliefs and cultures.
-They celebrate and discuss cultural events such as Diwali, Eid and Passover and share the beliefs behind these events.
+Throughout the year we concentrate on the concept of ‘special’.
+The children will explore special stories, people, places, occasions and celebrations.
+They will also explore why they are special.
 We use our online learning journal Tapestry to enable parents and children to share their own experiences and knowledge of these events.

-Through an enquiry based approach pupils learn about the concepts of choices, remembering, authority, changing emotions, God and belonging.
+Through an enquiry based approach the children learn about the concepts of choices, remembering, inspiration, changing emotions, worship and belonging.
 They explore the ideas and beliefs of different religions, particularly Christianity and Judaism.
 When they visit the ‘Back to Back’ houses pupils explore a Jewish family’s home and before Christmas visit St Alphege church to learn about the Christmas story.
 Children learn through exploring artefacts, stories and sharing their own experiences.
 The children also have opportunities to ask questions to develop their own knowledge and understanding.